Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 - Total travel: 4.0 mm

-- Housing: MX2A housing with improved rails
+- Housing: MX2A with improved rails

 - Stem: POM with tighter guidance

-- Lifespan: up to 100 million actuations
+- Lifespan: up to 100 million keystrokes

 3. Sound & Typing Feel

-| Switch | Sound | Typing feel | Ideal for |
+| Switch | Sound | Typing Feel | Ideal For |

 |---|---|---|---|

-| Cherry MX Brown (MX1A) | Soft, neutral, slightly scratchy stock | Mild tactile bump, fairly linear after the bump; can feel a bit grainy | Beginners and all-round use (work, gaming, home) |
+| Cherry MX Brown (MX1A) | Soft, neutral, sometimes slightly grainy | Mild bump, then fairly linear; classic Brown character | Beginners, all-round work/gaming |

-| Cherry MX2A Brown | Slightly deeper and quieter, less friction noise | Same bump strength but noticeably smoother and more consistent across keys | Users who want a quiet, comfortable tactile switch for long sessions |
+| Cherry MX2A Brown | Slightly deeper/quieter, less friction noise | Same mild bump, but smoother and more stable | Long sessions, comfort, daily-driver tactiles |

-| Cherry MX Red | Soft, linear | No bump, fully linear and lighter | Users who do not need tactile feedback and want the lightest key press |
+| Cherry MX Red | Soft, linear | No bump, lighter linear feel | Users who do not want tactile feedback |

 4. Community Impressions